The Myra Programming Language

 Every Myra source file is a module.
 The kind declaration determines the output artifact.

 A program with a begin..end. entry point.
 Produces a native executable.
-The most common module kind — start here for tools, CLIs, and applications.
+The most common module kind.

-Compiled to a .lib (Windows) or .a (Linux) archive.
-Use public to export symbols.
-Importable with the import statement.
+Compiled to .lib (Windows) or .a (Linux).
+Use exported to expose symbols.
+Importable with import.

-Compiled to a .dll or .so shared object.
-Export C-compatible APIs with public routine "C".
-Ideal for plugin systems and FFI targets.
+Compiled to .dll or .so.
+Export C-compatible APIs with exported routine "C".
+Ideal for plugins and FFI.